melsman/mlkit/README.md

 The MLKit has a number of [known bugs and limitations](http://elsman.com/mlkit/bugs.html).
 To file a bug-report, create an issue at the Github page.

-## Appendix B: Quick Compilation and Installation Guide
+## Appendix A: Quick Compilation and Installation Guide

 We assume that MLton >= 20051202 is installed on the system as described above.